 What are the payment options?

-- SVNA can bill directly for nearly all major insurance plans (they will be able to bill your PEBB Uniform or Kaiser plans).
-The insurance information will be provided by you on the Patient Consent Form.
+- SVNA can bill directly for nearly all major insurance plans (they will bill your PEBB Uniform or Kaiser plans).
+The insurance information will be provided by you on the attached Patient Consent Form.
 SVNA recommends you bring your insurance card to the clinic.

 - Pay cash/check – If a participant is uninsured or if it’s a plan SVNA does not bill, the participant may pay in cash or by check at the time the vaccination is given.
-SVNA does not take credit cards.
-The standard Trivalent is $30; Quadrivalent is $40 and Thimerosal Free is $35.
+SVNA does not take debit or credit cards.
+The standard Quadrivalent flu shot is $40.

 The office of Human Resources and Legal Affairs wants to remind our valued faculty and staff to take time to review and update your emergency contact information!
 It is extremely important that we have emergency contact information available.

 For Full Time Faculty, Exempt Classified and Adjunct employees